"Pride goes before destruction, and a haughty spirit before a fall."

 - I don't need anyone's input or advice.

-- Humility is for the weak.
+- Humility is for weak leaders.

 - I've earned the right to be in charge.

-- Leadership is control.
+- Real leadership is about control.

 The Hustler's Imbalance

-He uses confidence to dominate rather than serve.
+The Hustler uses confidence to dominate rather than serve.
 He cannot tolerate being wrong, learning from others, or admitting he doesn't have all the answers.

 - Arrogance: Believes he knows better than everyone else.